CERTCC/SSVC/doc/md_src_files/060_decision-trees.md

 Rather, we are interested in producing usable trees that minimize extraneous effort.
 To that end, we briefly examine the qualities for which decision tree measurement is suitable.

+### Decision Tree Construction Concerns

-Decision tree construction methods must address four significant concerns: feature selection, feature type, overfitting, and parsimony.
+Decision tree construction methods must address four significant concerns:
+- feature selection
+- feature type
+- overfitting
+- parsimony

+#### Feature selection

 Feature selection is perhaps the most important consideration for SSVC, because it directly affects the information gathering requirements placed on the analyst attempting to use the tree.
 Each decision point in SSVC is a feature.